Free Things to Do in Songkhla

 Must-see spots that don't cost a penny.

-Songkhla Old Town Free
+Songkhla Old Town (Nakhon Nai & Nakhon Nok Roads) Free

-Samila Beach and Mermaid Statue Free
+Hat Samila (Samila Beach) and the Mermaid Statue Free

 Free Cultural Experiences

-spend time in local culture without spending.
+Immerse yourself in local culture without spending.

-Chinese Temples and Shrines Circuit Free
+Chinese Temple Festivals and Ceremonies Free

-Songkhla Lake Fishing Culture Free
+Songkhla Fishermen's Village and Boat Culture Free

 Free Outdoor Activities